 Transference repeatedly paints itself into corners and needs info dumps to clue the viewer in.
 At one point a character stumbles into another character’s landlord in the middle of the night in the woods.
 They just happen to start talking about an underground bunker on the property.

 Given the film’s budget, I wasn’t expecting Marvel-style displays of mass destruction.
 But since Transference feels like the origin story for what’s meant to be a franchise I was expecting more than the odd person tossed around.
-Or somebody shake off a few blows in very poorly choreographed fights.
+Or somebody shakes off a few blows in very poorly choreographed fights.

 Doing a comic book film on a low budget is a daunting task.
 Especially now that major studios have turned them into epics.
 But it can be done, Valentine: The Dark Avenger is one example.
 Doctor Mordrid and Kick-Ass are two others.
 Transference isn’t.